-Exported artificial joints by country totaled US$8.3 billion in 2015, up by 25.4% for all artificial joints producers over the five-year period starting in 2011.
-Year over year, the value of global artificial joints exports was roughly the same in 2015 as in 2014.
+Exported artificial joints by country totaled US$10.6 billion in 2018.
+That dollar amount reflects an average 7.6% increase for all artificial joints sellers over the five-year period starting in 2014.
+Year over year, the value of globally exported artificial joints accelerated by 6.8% from 2017 to 2018.

-Artificial joints for orthopedic purposes are classified under 902131, the 6-digit Harmonized Tariff System code prefix.
+Artificial joints for orthopedic purposes are classified under 902131, a 6-digit Harmonized Tariff System code prefix.

 Top Artificial Joints Exporters by Country